Breastfeeding From One Side: Why This Happens & How To Overcome It

 Milk supply may be low in one breast due to a blockage, and thus your baby chooses the breast with more milk supply.

-What to Do if Your Baby Has a Breast Preference
+What to Do if Your Baby Has a Breast Preference?

 It’s possible, and normal, that your baby has a breast preference, and chooses that one to feed from, over the other.
-But, if your baby is less than six weeks old, it is a good idea to keep the milk supply equalised and intact in both the breasts, as the milk is produced on supply-and-demand basis.
+But, if your baby is less than six weeks old, it is a good idea to keep the milk supply equalised and intact in both the breasts, as the milk is produced on a supply-and-demand basis.

 You may make use of a breast pump to pump out milk from the neglected breast as your baby feeds from the preferred breast.
 If you find that cumbersome, you may express milk after your baby has fed from the favourite side.